Forms – Voting

 Bearer: You can serve as a bearer for up to 3 voters.
 The bearer assists in either mailing or hand-delivering the ballot to the County Clerk’s Office.
 To serve as a bearer, the ballot section under the voter’s return address must be filled out.
 Candidates cannot act as a bearer.

 Voting in person at the County Clerk’s Office: You can vote in person at the Clerk’s Office in Freehold by submitting a vote-by-mail application by 3:00 PM on Nov.
 2, 2020 (the day before the election).

 Weekend Office Hours: The County Clerk’s Office in Freehold is typically open the Saturday before the general election from 9:00 AM to 1:00 PM.
-Due to Covid-19, voting procedures for 2020 have been modified per the home page of this website.
+Due to Covid-19, voting procedures for 2020 have been modified.
 Contact the Monmouth County Clerk for more information.